Av. de Chateleine 7

 Fall 2023

-Rather than situating interior architecture as an all-encompassing field designing the domestic cohabitation of animals and humans, this workshop will resort to this discipline to critically revise the validity of this historical phenomenon from a material and spatial perspective.
-Away from the notion of “pet” ––questioned by new theoretical approaches to the relationship between humans and non-humans–– this workshop aims to identify the role that interior design has traditionally played in animal domestication in home interiors.
-The final ambition of the workshop is to prefigure non-hierarchical relations diverging from the imposition of human matter and spatial domestic standards to other species.
+Instead of situating interior architecture as an all-encompassing field that designs the domestic cohabitation of animals and humans, this workshop will use this discipline to critically examine the validity of this historical phenomenon from a material and spatial perspective.
+Moving away from the notion of a “pet” – questioned by new theoretical approaches to the relationship between humans and non-humans – this workshop aims to identify the traditional role that interior design has played in animal domestication within home interiors.
+The ultimate goal of the workshop is to envision non-hierarchical relations that diverge from the imposition of human-centric materials and spatial domestic standards onto other species.

-Students will collectively work as a research unit on a publication, to be presented at the end of the workshop.
-After reading together a few key texts from fields such as history of science, biology and philosophy, they will be asked to map out current discussions regarding the presence of animals in domestic spaces through clipping from general printed and online media written in the languages each of the students speak.
-This includes new legal frameworks, political polemics, the transformation of the home, the design of new architectural artifacts, etc. As a way to make the workshop’s discussions public, students’ ongoing research will be presented through HEAD MAIA’s online platforms.
+Students will collectively work as a research unit on a publication to be presented at the end of the workshop.
+After reading several key texts from fields such as the history of science, biology, and philosophy, they will be asked to map out current discussions regarding the presence of animals in domestic spaces through clippings from general printed and online media written in the languages each student speaks.
+This includes new legal frameworks, political polemics, the transformation of the home, the design of new architectural artifacts, etc. As a means of making the workshop’s discussions public, students’ ongoing research will be presented through HEAD MAIA’s online platforms.

 INSTITUTE FOR POSTNATURAL STUDIES